CloudSmart-Labs/csdataprep/README.md

 Before getting beginning the workshop, you need to follow these preparation steps.
 The workshop is designed with a "bring your own data" mindset, these instructions are here to help you prepare your own dataset.

+## Important
-## Accessing data feeds: To access data feeds, you need to configure your environment to receive data feeds to an encrypted Amazon S3 bucket.
-AWS Marketplace provides an AWS CloudFormation template that you can use to simplify configuration.
+To access data feeds, you need to configure your environment to receive data feeds to an encrypted Amazon S3 bucket.
+AWS Marketplace provides an AWS CloudFormation template that you can use to simplify configuration. https://s3.amazonaws.com/aws-marketplace-reports-resources/DataFeedsResources.yaml

 ## Setting up the environment
 ## Data Prep within customer account - Reference Solution for AWS Marketplace Data